A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: Abstract

 \section{Abstract}

-In the present paper we consider the problem of estimating the multidimensional power spectral density which describes a second-order stationary random field from a finite number of covariance and cepstral coefficients.
-The latter can be framed as a multidimensional moment problem, i.e., to search a spectral density maximizing an entropic index and matching the moments.
+In the present paper we consider the problem of estimating the multidimensional power spectral density which describes a second-order stationary random field from a finite number of covariance and generalized cepstral coefficients.
+The latter can be framed as an optimization problem subject to multidimensional moment constraints, i.e., to search a spectral density maximizing an entropic index and matching the moments.
+In connection with systems and control, such a problem can also be posed as finding a multidimensional shaping filter (i.e., a linear time-invariant system) which can output a random field that has identical moments with the given data when fed with a white noise, a fundamental problem in system identification.
 In particular, we consider the case where the dimension of the random field is greater than two for which a satisfying theory is still missing.
-We propose a multidimensional moment problem which takes into account a generalized definition of cepstral moments, together with a consistent definition of the entropy.
-We show that it is always possible to find a rational power spectral density matching exactly the covariances and approximately the cepstral coefficients.
+We propose a multidimensional moment problem which takes into account a generalized definition of the cepstral moments, together with a consistent definition of the entropy.
+We show that it is always possible to find a rational power spectral density matching exactly the covariances and approximately the generalized cepstral coefficients, from which a shaping filter can be constructed via spectral factorization.
+In plain words, our theory allows to construct a well-posed spectral estimator for any finite dimension.

 \begin{AMS} 42A70, 30E05, 47A57, 60G12 \end{AMS}